bobleesj/bob-the-blogger/170920-why-learn-rxswift.md

 it's pretty easy.
 That's it.
 That is the fundamental basis of `Reactive Programming`.

 But, how does `functional` programming play a role?
-Well, you can apply "function" to the event you've received from the `reactive` variables.
+Well, you can apply "function" to manipulate the events you've received from the `reactive` objects.

 Let us say you only want to `print` when the device is at a `portrait` mode.